1. Focus on the user and everything else will follow.

 7. There’s always more information out there.

 Once Google had indexed more of the HTML pages on the Internet than any other search service, their engineers turned their attention to information that was not as readily accessible.
 Sometimes it was just a matter of integrating new databases, such as adding a phone number and address lookup and a business directory, whereas other efforts required a bit more creativity.
-Google’s researchers continue to look into ways to bring the entire world’s information to users looking for answers, and search marketing groups are constantly aiming to put more people in touch with the right businesses.
+Google’s researchers continue to look into ways to bring the entire world’s information to users looking for answers, and digital marketing and SEO agencies are constantly aiming to put more people in touch with the right businesses.

 8. The need for information crosses all borders.